sebapersson/petab_sciml/docs/src/format.md

 Where `net1_input_file` has been specified in the problem [YAML file](@ref YAML_file).

-When multiple simulation conditions each require a different neural network array input, the mapping table should map to a PEtab variable (for example, `net1\_input`):
+When multiple simulation conditions each require a different neural network array input, the mapping table should map the input to a PEtab variable (for example, `net1\_input`):

 | **petabEntityId** | **modelEntityId** |
 |-------------------|-------------------|
 | net1\_input        | net1.input        |

-This variable is then assigned to specific input file variables (e.g. `net1\_input_cond1` and `net1\_input_cond2`) via the condition table using the `setValue` operator type.
+This variable (here `net1_input`) is then assigned to specific input file variables (e.g. `net1\_input_cond1` and `net1\_input_cond2`) via the condition table using the `setValue` operator type.
 For a full example of a valid PEtab problem with array inputs, see [ADD].

 TODO: Will fix an input format later.

 ### Network with Multiple Input Arguments

 Sometimes a neural network model’s forward function has multiple input arguments.
-WHen the `netId.input[{n}]` notation is used in the mapping table it is assumed that there is only one input argument.
-Therefore, when there are multiple input arguments, the `netId.inputArg{n}` format should be used.
+When the `netId.input[{n}]` notation is used in the mapping table it is assumed that there is only one input argument.
+Therefore, when there are multiple input arguments, the `netId.inputArg{n}` notation should be used.
 For example, if there are two input arguments, each taking a scalar value, a valid mapping table would be:

 | **petabEntityId** | **modelEntityId**    |
 |-------------------|----------------------|